Zyclotrop-j/iterate/README.md

 const arr: T[] = [1, 2, 3];
 const result = await ProcessConcurrently(fn, arr, { concurrency: 1 });
 ```

+If you are doing multiple async operations within your function and one task might "overtake" another, you can always get the latest status by just reading from metaInformation after each step - the stats returned by metaInformation are always the latest as of the time of when you're reading them!

 ### Processing things other than arrays